-8.15 Personal information (Section 40) - see also the absolute exemption part of Section 40 Where an individual seeks information about themselves Data Protection
+Personal information (Section 40) - see also the absolute exemption part of Section

 Where an individual seeks information about themselves Data Protection Act powers apply.

 Where the information concerns a third party, it is exempt if its disclosure would contravene the Data Protection Act, or the data protection principles; or if the person to whom the information relates would not have a right of access to it because it falls under one of the exemptions to the Data Protection Act.
 The duty to confirm or deny does not arise in relation to this information if doing so would be incompatible with any of the above.